 Upon first opening the box, you will see that the Celestron NexStar 8SE comes with a sturdy metal tripod.
 The legs are made of 38 mm steel tubes, making them very strong and robust, and they weigh about 9 lbs.
 You’ll also find the eyepiece in a small tray between the legs.

-Whilst the eyepiece that comes with this telescope is fine, and perfect for observing many objects in the sky, you may want to purchase additional ones for better quality images.
+While the eyepiece that comes with this telescope is fine and perfect for observing many objects in the sky, you may want to purchase additional ones for better-quality images.
 Check out our recommendations for additional eyepieces here.

 We found that because of the drift of the scope, as the mount does have some issues with vibration and movement which will result in some blur on the images, especially if you want to use long exposure settings.